An H{\alpha} Impression of Ly{\alpha} Galaxies at $z\simeq6$ with Deep JWST/NIRCam Imaging: Introduction

-The paper is organized as follows.
-In Section 2, we briefly present the sample of \lya\ galaxies, \jwst\ NIRCam imaging observations, and data reduction.
-In Section 3, we perform photometry and measure the \lya, ultraviolet (UV), and \ha\ properties.
-We discuss the \lya\ escape fraction and the ionizing photon production rate of our galaxy sample in Section 4.
+This paper is organized as follows.
+In Section 2, we briefly present the sample of \lya\ galaxies, \jwst/NIRCam imaging observations, data reduction, and photometry.
+In Section 3, we give the measurement results of the \lya, ultraviolet (UV), and \ha-related properties of the galaxy sample.
+We discuss their \lya\ escape fractions and ionizing photon production rates in Section 4.
 We summarize this work in Section 5.
 Throughout the paper, we use a standard flat cosmology with $H_0=\rm{70\ km\ s^{-1}\ Mpc^{-1}}$, $\Omega_m=0.3$ and $\Omega_{\Lambda}=0.7$.
 All magnitudes refer to the AB system \citep{oke74}.